zupalex/luaXroot/README.md

 # luaXroot
 A binder to use ROOT classes in Lua and merging ROOT TApplication with the Lua interpreter (unix only).

+REQUIREMENTS:
-CMake and Readline libraries are required.
+CMake and Readline development libraries are required.

+example for Ubuntu:
+apt-get install cmake; apt-get install readline-devel

+example for Fedora 24:
+dnf install cmake; dnf install readline-devel

 To install it: